 PML is a world leader in the science of measurement.
 We set the definitive U.S. standards for nearly every kind of measurement employed in commerce and research, provide NIST-traceable calibrations, and disseminate standards and best practices throughout the nation.

-The Advanced Manufacturing Office is staffed by representatives from federal agencies with manufacturing-related missions as well as fellows from manufacturing companies and universities.
+The Office of Advanced Manufacturing is staffed by representatives from federal agencies with manufacturing-related missions as well as fellows from manufacturing companies and universities.
 The office operates in partnership with the Department of Defense, the Department of Energy, NASA, the National Science Foundation, the Department of Education and the Department of Agriculture.

 The Baldrige Program oversees the nation's only Presidential award for performance excellence while offering criteria, assessments, tools, training and a community for those dedicated to helping organizations improve.

 The Hollings Manufacturing Extension Partnership (MEP) works with small and mid-sized U.S. manufacturers to help them create and retain jobs, increase profits, and save time and money.

 The Special Programs Office fosters communication and collaboration between NIST and external communities focused on critical national needs, including forensics, the Greenhouse Gas Measurements Program, and the National Security Standards Program.